 - 3. In the Number of virtual sockets field, enter the appropriate number of sockets. - 4.
 In the Number of cores per socket field, enter the appropriate number of cores per socket. - 5.
 Click OK.

 To install a third-party certificate on GigaVUE-FM, refer to the following sections:

-- Rules and Notes - Steps
+- Pre-requisites - Steps